phooten/working_knowledge/README.md

 GENERAL
 =======

+### Description
-This repository is a personsl collections and storage base for learning coding concepts and languages.
+This repository is a personal collection and storage base for learning coding concepts and languages.
 It is not meant for anything other than a learning tool, but I wanted to make it public for anyone interested.
 Some of this code will be based on tutorials and articles, some will be completley written by me, and some will be a mixture of both.
 I try my best to make it clear and link to the original code when it is being used.
 This will probably never be completed.